openshift/cluster-etcd-operator/docs/performance-metrics.md

 # OpenShift ETCD Performance Metrics

-We often get complaints about ETCD performance being bad, this document should help track down the culprit and mitigate the issue at hand using Prometheus Metrics.
+This document is intended to help users mitigate performance issues using Prometheus Metrics.

 ## Common Bottlenecks